Child corporal punishment laws: Greece

-The recently enacted Law 3500/06 on the treatment of domestic violence prohibits the use of physical violence against a minor as a means of punishment in the context of his upbringing, with the explicit clarification - in the explanatory memorandum - that corporal punishment is not included. to the permissible penitentiary measures of article 1518 of the Civil Code and that its use entails for the parents the consequences of the bad exercise of parental care.
+The 2006 enacted Law 3500/06 on the treatment of domestic violence prohibits the use of physical violence against a minor as a means of punishment in the context of his upbringing, with the explicit clarification - in the explanatory memorandum - that corporal punishment is not included. to the permissible penitentiary measures of article 1518 of the Civil Code and that its use entails for the parents the consequences of the bad exercise of parental care.

 Specifically, Article 4 provides that physical violence against minors as a means of punishment in the context of their upbringing brings about the consequences of Article 1532 of the Civil Code.
 The explanatory memorandum to this article states, among other things: “The regulation of Article 4 makes it clear that corporal punishment against children is not included in the permissible punishment measures of Article 1518 of the Civil Code in accordance with modern pedagogical views.
 It constitutes a case of poor exercise of custody and for this reason brings about the application of article 1532 of the Civil Code.
 According to this article, in such a case, the court may order any appropriate measure.
 "Any act of inflicting pain or physical discomfort on a minor should be treated as physical violence, with the aim of punishing or controlling his behavior."

 Ireland

 In Ireland, all forms of corporal punishment of children have been definitively outlawed since the passing of the Children First Act 2015.
 Law in the Republic of Ireland inherited the pre-independence common law and statutes modelled on English law.
-These included allowance under common law of "physical chastisement" by teachers, and under the Children Act 1908 of "reasonable chastisement" by parents and those in loco parentis.
+These included allowance under common law of "physical chastisement" by teachers, and under the Children Act 1908 (8 Edw.
+7. c.
+67) of "reasonable chastisement" by parents and those in loco parentis.
 School corporal punishment was prohibited in 1982 by an administrative decision of John Boland, the Minister for Education.
 Teachers were not liable to criminal prosecution until 1997, when the rule of law allowing physical chastisement was explicitly abolished.
 The Children Act 2001 repealed the 1908 act but, except in children detention schools, did not explicitly prohibit corporal punishment; the common-law defence of "reasonable chastisement" remained available to parents facing a charge of assault.
 In response to a complaint filed with the European Committee of Social Rights, the defence was abolished under the Children First Act 2015.